PA COVID-19 Update Wednesday PM

-There are 5,204 individuals hospitalized with COVID-19, near double the peak in the spring.
-Of that number, 1,060 patients are in the intensive care unit with COVID-19.
+There are 4,593 individuals hospitalized with COVID-19.
+Of that number, 918 patients are in the intensive care unit with COVID-19.
 Most of the patients hospitalized are ages 65 or older, and most of the deaths have occurred in patients 65 or older.
 More data is available here.

 The most accurate daily data is available on the website, with archived data also available.

 As of 11:59 p.m.
-Tuesday, January 12, there were 349 new deaths reported for a total of 18,429 deaths attributed to COVID-19.
+Tuesday, January 19, there were 401 new deaths reported for a total of 19,868 deaths attributed to COVID-19.
+Seventy-eight percent of the deaths occurred over the past 10 days, the remainder of deaths reported today occurred in late December and early January.
 County-specific information and a statewide map are available on the COVID-19 Data Dashboard.

 Mask-wearing is required in all businesses and whenever leaving home.
 Consistent mask-wearing is critical to preventing the spread of COVID-19.